molgenis/molgenis/docs/user_documentation/modify-data/guide-metadata-manager.md

 After saving, your new EntityType will be available in the dropdown for further editing, and you can start importing data for it via the importer.

-## Editing existing EntityTypes
+## Change table (alter)

-You can select existing EntityTypes in the dropdown at the top of the screen
+You can select existing table (EntityType) in the dropdown at the top of the screen

 ![5](../../images/metadata-manager/header-select-open.png?raw=true)